oojewale/hi-nek/README.md

 ## Gotchas
 * Does not allow candidates who aren't registered as citizens to register.
 * Can probably allow people to register and be able to save state their current session, so that people who do not complete the registration can come back and not continue.
+* There might be need to turn off "candidates citizens" after election.

 ## Specs